-- CDFW will use the existing Hatchery Building to serve as office space for administration of FCFH operations, records, procurements, communications and human resources. - Visitor Information Center - CDFW will maintain the Visitor Information Center at Iron Gate for public outreach purposes and will update the facility pending funding. - Four Employee Residences - CDFW will use the existing four employee residences to provide housing for FCFH staff and maintain rapid response times and site security.
+CDFW will use the existing Hatchery Building to serve as office space for administration of FCFH operations, records, procurements, communications, and human resources.

+Visitor Information Center

+CDFW will maintain the Visitor Information Center at Iron Gate for public outreach purposes and will update the facility pending funding.

+Four Employee Residences

+CDFW will use the existing four employee residences to provide housing for FCFH staff and maintain rapid response times and site security.
 CDFW will relocate all aquaculture production (adult holding, spawning, egg incubation, fish production) to the updated FCFH facility.
-This will effectively remove all potential Iron Gate water use and effluent concerns:
+This will effectively remove all potential Iron Gate water use for aquaculture production and all aquaculture-related effluent concerns.